tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/语音沙龙/TRTCChatSalon（Flutter）_intl_en.md

 `TRTCChatSalon` is an open-source class depending on two closed-source Tencent Cloud SDKs.
 For the specific implementation process, please see [Chat Salon (Flutter)](https://intl.cloud.tencent.com/document/product/647/39805).

-- TRTC SDK: the [TRTC SDK](https://intl.cloud.tencent.com/zh/document/product/647) is used as a low-latency audio chat component.
+- TRTC SDK: the [TRTC SDK](https://intl.cloud.tencent.com/document/product/647) is used as a low-latency audio chat component.
-- IM SDK: the `AVChatRoom` feature of the [IM SDK](https://intl.cloud.tencent.com/zh/document/product/1047) is used to implement chat rooms.
-The attribute APIs of IM are used to store room information such as the speaker list, and invitation signaling is used to send requests to speak or invite others to speak.
+- IM SDK: the `AVChatRoom` feature of the [IM SDK](https://intl.cloud.tencent.com/document/product/1047) is used to implement chat rooms.
+The attribute APIs of IM are used to store room information such as the seat list, and invitation signaling is used to send requests to speak or invite others to speak.

 [](id:TRTCChatSalon)